wikimedia-gadgets/twinkle-starter/README.md

 Temporarily create a GitHub repository for the template initialisation workflow.
 When it completes, clone the repo, after which you can delete the GitHub repo and push it to the source code hosting site of your preference.

 Delete the `.github` directory - everything inside it works only on GitHub.
 You'll have to find your own means for any CI workflows you may want to run.

+If you want to host your code on Gerrit – file a repository request at <a href="https://www.mediawiki.org/wiki/Gerrit/New_repositories/Requests">mw:Gerrit/New repositories/Requests</a>

+Do check regularly for new twinkle-core releases, since dependabot wouldn't be able to automatically notify you outside GitHub.

 </details>

 ----